Psalm 47

 With this background in mind, we can easily see why Christians have interpreted 47:5 (God mounting his throne) as the Ascension of Christ into heaven.
 The Ascension was seen as the heavenly coronation.

 When we pray either at church or outside, whether with others or alone, we should take a moment and consider our place before the Lord.
 We praise him with the angels.
 They are at our side.
-The Lord sits in glory and judgement over us.
+The Lord sits in glory and judgment over us.
 The present moment is the eternal moment.
 Now is the end of days.

 That reflection on prayer might seem overpowering, but it serves a purpose.
 When we pray, we are on God's time, on God's turf, depending on God's favor.
 Yet, this is not a burden but a joy, for he loves us.